c85/fhir-app-template/README.md

 # Cerner SMART on FHIR App Template
 This repo contains the minimum files you'll need for creating a Cerner SMART on FHIR app.<br>
-Note: if your app privacy is set to <b>confidential</b>, please use the launch-confidential.html template
+Note: if your app privacy is set to <b>confidential</b>, use the launch-confidential.html template

 ## Launching your FHIR app
 Use the following url structure to launch your app: